Energy Information Committee Position

-- Provides input and guidance on the kinds of information SPE should provide to the students and the public, and ideas for new programs that help pre-university students and the public to become informed energy consumers, and build awareness about career opportunities
+- Provides input and guidance on information SPE should provide to students and the public, ideas for new programs that help pre-university students and the public to become informed energy consumers, and ideas to build awareness about career opportunities

 - Makes presentations as needed to select audiences on energy education topics

-- Helps promote SPE’s energy education programs and initiatives to SPE members and other colleagues
+- Helps promote SPE’s energy education programs and initiatives to members and other colleagues

 Qualifications and Experience